-The Microprogram in public administration Governance and Public Management consists of 9 credits.
+The Microprogram in Governance and Public Management consists of 9 course units.
 It aims to acquire knowledge and develop skills in governance and public management.

-Students pursuing a Graduate Microprogram, without being admitted to or intending to complete a graduate program, must obtain the prior approval of the academic unit offering the Graduate Microprogram.
+Students pursuing a Graduate Microprogram must obtain the prior approval of the academic unit offering the Graduate Microprogram.

 Students must meet the following eligibility:

 Applicants must hold a bachelor’s degree with specialization or a major in public administration or in a related discipline with a minimum average of 75% (B+).
 An active knowledge of French and English is essential.
 All students must successfully complete the course PAP 6502 given in French only and must be able to read texts in French and in English.

 If you would like to enroll into the Microprogram in Governance and Public Management without being admitted in a graduate studies program, send an email to the graduate studies office of the faculty of social science at email@example.com and include the following documents:

 - 2 recommendation letters

 - You must submit copies of all transcripts from universities you have attended with your request.
 Transcripts must cover all courses and programs at any university you have attended, including regular programs (whether completed or not), exchanges, letters of permission, online or correspondence courses, courses taken as a special student or visiting students, etc. If your transcript and degree certificate are not in English or French, you must submit a certified translation (signed and stamped and sealed).